derrickholleman/Weather-Zen-server/README.md

 | `.env.sample`                    | A sample environment configuration file                                                                               |

-This starter code closely follows the best practices and patterns established in the Robust Server Structure module.

 ## Database setup

-1. Set up a new ElephantSQL database instance by following the instructions in the "PostgreSQL: Creating & Deleting Databases" checkpoint.
+1. Set up a new database.
-1. After setting up your database instance, connect DBeaver to your new database instance by following the instructions in the "PostgreSQL: Installing DBeaver" checkpoint.
+1. After setting up your database instance, connect DBeaver to your new database.

 ## Installation

 1. Fork and clone this repository.
-1. Run `cp .env.sample .env`.
+1. Create an env file.
 1. Update your `.env` file with a connection URL to your ElephantSQL database instance.
 1. Run `npm install` to install project dependencies.
 1. Run `npm run start:dev` to start your server in development mode.

-If you have trouble getting the server to run, reach out for assistance.